seblum/mlops-mlplatform-on-eks/Readme.md

 # MLOps Airflow on EKS

-This project aims to develop an ML platform on Kubernetes that facilitates the MLOps framework.
+This project aims to develop a machine learning (ML) platform on Kubernetes that facilitates the MLOps framework.
 The entire infrastructure is provisioned on AWS using Terraform.
 Load balancing and DNS management are handled using AWS ALB and Route 53, respectively.

 The ML platform incorporates Airflow, MLFlow, and JupyterHub, which are deployed using the Helm provider.
 Specifically, the Airflow community Helm chart, the JupyterHub official Helm chart, and a custom Helm chart for MLFlow are utilized.
 To ensure security, each component is protected by GitHub OAuth authentication.